cristianoc/arc-challenge/README.md

 For more detailed information, please refer to the [InPaintingARC.md](./InPaintingARC.md) document.

+## 2. BigARC: Handling the Largest Grids with the Largest Number of Colors

+**BigARC** is a challenge focused on handling the largest grids with the largest number of colors, pushing the boundaries of grid-based reasoning and transformation.

+For more detailed information, please refer to the [BigARC.md](./BigARC.md) document.

-## 2. SizeARC: A Simplified ARC Challenge
+## 3. SizeARC: A Simplified ARC Challenge

 **SizeARC** is a focused task derived from the ARC challenge, where the objective is to predict the dimensions of the output grid based on a given input grid, isolating this specific facet for exploration.